Carla Stickler: Early life and education

 Carla Stickler was born in Chicago.
 As a kid, she was frequently exposed to music, as her mother was in a chamber ensemble, her grandmother was an opera performer, her cousin was a drummer, and her father was a former member of the band "Stuck in the Fifties."
-She took oboe lessons for a few years, and took vocal lessons at the Fine Arts Building in Chicago.

-In grade school, Stickler began performing with CAST (Communication, Arts, Speech and Theatre).
-She there appeared as John Darling in Peter Pan, and Oliver Twist in Oliver.
-Finally, in middle school, she began receiving girl roles; Little Red Ridinghood in Into the Woods, and Maria in West Side Story.

 She soon began performing in the Oak Park River Forest Children's Choir.
 In high school, she spent four summers at Interlochen Arts Camp, where she majored in Musical Theatre, Choir, and Fine Arts.
 She then transferred schools for her senior year to attend Interlochen Arts Academy, where she majored in vocal music and ceramics.

-For college, Stickler went to the University of Cincinnati's College Conservatory of Music to major as a vocal performer.
-However, she missed theatre, so after a year Stickler transferred to NYU's Tisch School of the Arts to become a theatre major.
-She also attended CAP21's Musical Theatre Summer Intensive Program to meet the school's rigorous graduation requirements.
+For college, Stickler went to NYU's Tisch School of the Arts to become a theatre major.

 Stickler attended grad school at Steinhardt School of Culture, Education, and Human Development, where she was a Kappa Delta Pi member.
 She attended the department of music and performing arts professions.
 She graduated in 2016.

 In 2019, she studied computer software engineering at Flatiron School.